-When $p=0$ or $1$ the processes are deterministic and variance is zero.
-Values between zero and one change the mixing proportions of the two endpoints.
-The saddle around $p=0.25$ results from inequality in the size of the support of the two endpoints.
+When $p=0$ or $1$ then the processes are deterministic and variance is zero.
+Values of $p$ between zero and one change the mixing proportions of the two endpoints.
+When $p$ is close to zero, most of the variance is contributed from the failure endpoint.
+The saddle around $p=0.25$ results from a trade-off between the success and failure endpoints.

 In the rest of this work, we derive the distribution of the number of enrollees needed to observe either $s$ successes or $t$ failures.
 We refer to this distribution as the Stopped Negative Binomial (SNB).
-This paper derives this distribution and explores its properties.
-Section 2 derives the distribution function based on a defined Bernoulli process and gives some basic properties.
-Section 3 shows how the distribution is related to other standard distributions and connects the SNB tail probability to the binomial tail probability.
-Section 4 derives the moment generating function.
-Section 5 derives the predictive and posterior distributions when $p$ has a beta prior distribution.
+In Section 2 we derive the distribution function and explores its properties.
+Section 3 derives the moment generating function.
+Section 4 describes the likelihood function.
+Section 5 describes the posterior and predictive probability distributions.
+Section 6 relates the distribution to other standard distributions and connects the SNB tail probability to the binomial tail probability.
+Section 7 shows how to design a trial using the SNB in a prototypical setting.